Tamburasca/HarpsichordTuning/README.md

 ![image info](./pictures/screenshot.png)

-The orange vertical bars indicate the peaks that were identified by the peak finding routine.
+The orange vertical bars indicate the peaks identified by the peak finding routine.
 The red vertical bars show the partials up to
 <em>n<sub>max</sub> &#8804; NPARTIAL</em> as
-derived from the computed base frequency and inharmonicity coefficient applying (eq.2)
+derived from the computed base frequency and inharmonicity coefficient when applying eq.2.

-The hotkeys ctrl-y and ctrl-x exits and stops the program, respectively, ESC to resume. ctrl-j and ctrl-k shorten and lengthen the shift of the sclices, whereas ctrl-n and ctrl-m diminish and increase the maximum frequency displayed.
+The hotkeys ctrl-y and ctrl-x exits and stops the program, respectively, ESC to resume. ctrl-j and ctrl-k shorten and lengthen the slices shift, whereas ctrl-n and ctrl-m diminish and increase the maximum frequency displayed.